The benefits of training Muay Thai are vast. I will focus on describing those that I have found most, well, beneficial.

 Better control over your anger and other negative emotions.
 Being able to get rid of unnecessary negative emotions in a controlled environment with trained sparring partners.

-And at a later stage being able to control it and channel it into "a drive" with a dedicated martial arts training.
+And at a later stage being able to control it and channel it into "a drive" with dedicated martial arts training.

-simply by getting to know history and traditions of martial arts.
+simply by getting to know the history and traditions of martial arts.
 In my case, it was a Muay Thai.
 When I started training it all I wanted was to be a better, tougher fighter.

 The more I trained, the more I appreciated the art of Muay Thai itself.
 I have started learning about the history of Muay Thai and its traditions.
 The next step was a journey to Thailand and training in one of the local gyms.

 It was a truly unique experience that changed some of my beliefs on Thai and Asian culture.
 From the time perspective, it was one of the most valuable benefits of training that contributed a lot to my worldview.